 The most important similarities among the four school districts are that they are all large, urban, unified school districts.
 They also all serve large populations of poor and minority students.
 Additionally, all five of the charter schools examined were fiscally independent schools.
 Unlike fiscally dependent charter schools, fiscally independent charter schools negotiate individual funding agreements with their sponsoring districts.
 These agreements give the charter schools complete control over their resources and lay out the terms of the funding relationship between the sponsoring district and the charter school.
 This similarity allowed me to compare the kinds of agreements each school entered into with their sponsoring districts and the consequences of these agreements for the charter schools.

 For each district, I will present an analysis of the data that are relevant to understanding the overall funding relationship between the charter schools and their sponsoring districts.
 I will address each district and its charter school or schools individually, first providing background on the school/district context by describing the school-district relationship and then the qualifications of the charter school administrators responsible for their schools' funding.
 Next, I will present financial data for each of the districts and their charter school or schools.
 The financial data presented vary from district to district and sometimes from school to school within the same district.
-Furthermore, the varied application of the charter school law-due to the different local political contexts of the charter school laders-created significant differences in the level of funding each of these five charter schools received.
+Furthermore, the varied application of the charter school law-due to the different local political contexts of the charter schools and the different levels of expertise and know-how of the charter school leaders-created significant differences in the level of funding each of these five charter schools received.
 I argue that such variation raises important equity concerns regarding charter school funding.